coilysiren/lynncyrin.github.io/_posts/2016-06-12-social-combat-rules-of-engagement.md

 10. **Do not make repeated sourceless accusations**, particularly in public.
 Posting "hey I think X is racist" enough times is going to lead to people thinking they are racist, sources or not.

-11. Always **describe the problem behavior specifically** do not hide it with phrases like "they're abusive" / "they're oppressive".
+11. Always **describe the problem behavior specifically**, avoid using generic phrases such as harasser, troll, abuser, etc.

 12. **Respect the human right to food, shelter, water**.
 Seriously.
-Don't try to get people put out on the street with no way get their life back on track.
+Do not try to get people put out on the street with no way get their life back on track.
 If someone's in a homeless shelter (or similar) already, just lay off them entirely -- unless of course you are also in the homeless shelter and they are directly effecting you.

 13. **Understand that the end goal of all of this is to have everyone be better to each other, and not ever associating with anyone (because they're all "problematic") does very little to reach that goal.**